top of page

 About:

-African-American physician who cofounded Forest City Hospital, the first interracial hospital in the City of Cleveland.
+African-American physicians who cofounded Forest City Hospital, the first interracial hospital in the City of Cleveland.

 Learn More: